Ghosts Next Door

 Sister's Sacrifice

-Too bad this drive is taking so long; here I am heading in a pointless direction where I do not care to go.
-Yet, as a result of the badgering and nagging of my older sister, I have to be there.
-Do you know what sucks even more?
-This is my sister’s idea but she’s not going, how’s that for shit?
+This drive is taking so long.
+I am heading to a place where I do not care to go.
+Yet, due to the badgering and nagging of my older sister, I have to be there.
+This is my sister's idea, but she's not going; how's that for shit?

-I apologize if I’m not being clear as to what this rant is all about.
-My old wrestling coach from high school passed away and so the guys from the team called and said that I should attend the services but I flat out refused.
+I apologize if I'm not being clear as to what this rant is all about.
+My old wrestling coach from high school passed away, and so the guys from the team called and suggested that I should attend the services, but I flat-out refused.
 Coach Edmund Chun was a complete dick with unresolved issues.
-However, my sister suggested that going to the old bastard’s funeral might help me resolve a few issues of my own.
+However, my sister suggested that going to the old bastard's funeral might help me resolve a few issues of my own.

 I didn't think so.

-There’s definitely no love lost between me and the coach; maybe he’s not worth any of my ill will but if I got the news that he suddenly dropped dead or was killed in a car accident?
-It wouldn’t ruin my day.
-The services are at 1pm at the little green church in Hau’ula and it’s 11:58 in the a.m.
-I’m still thinking about turning around and heading back home; that’s when the bing on my cell phone chimes in and I see a text from my sister,
+There's definitely no love lost between me and the coach; maybe he's not worth any of my ill will, but if I got the news that he suddenly dropped dead or was killed in a car accident?
+It wouldn't ruin my day.
+The services are at 1 pm at the little green church in Hau'ula.
+It is now 11:58 am.
+I'm still thinking about turning around and heading back home; that's when the Bing on my cell phone chimes in, and I see a text from my sister,

-“Why do you give a shit?”
-I voice text her back.
+"Why do you give a shit?"
+I retort.

-“Because you’re insufferable as it is, and you need closure,” she texts back.
+"Because you're insufferable as it is and need closure," she replies.

-“Fuck closure, I don’t give a shit about this guy,” I am screaming texting at this point.
+"Fuck closure, I don't give a shit about this guy," I answer back.

 He's been here ever since.

-Just not under his tutelage, but by some other coach.
-There was never an acknowledgment of his teachings, not a mention of his name nor a thank you.
-How’s that for shit?
+Just not under his tutelage but by some other coach.
+There was never an acknowledgment of his teachings, nor a mention of his name or a thank you.
+How's that for shit?

-There is so much that I hated him for, but at this moment I feel nothing.
+There is so much that I hate him for, but at this moment, I feel nothing.
 My mind is reminding me that this is the man who purposely tried to destroy me at every turn and that I should light a match and set his casket aflame with him in it.
-In order to do that, I have to feel something, but my heart feels nothing.
+I must feel something to do that, but my heart feels nothing.

-Not an ounce of sentimentality moves me to place my hand on his, nor does the least inkling of sympathy crack a warm smile across my face.
-Thoughts of keeping the program handouts for the services as a memento never cross my mind and aside from my sister’s admonitions that I should be here today, I find that an umbilical bond to this man does not exist.
-I came, I paid my respects and now I am leaving.
+Not an ounce of sentimentality moves me to place my hand on his, nor does the least inkling of sympathy crack a warm smile.
+Thoughts of keeping the program handouts for the services never crossed my mind, and aside from my sister's admonitions that I should be here today, I find that an umbilical bond to this man does not exist.
+I came, I paid my respects, and now I am leaving.

-I’m walking back to my car now after having been successful at avoiding any parting sentiments.
-Before I can open my door one of my former teams mates hands me a large plate of food wrapped in tin-foil.
-In his other hand is a plastic bag with a couple of drinks in it.
+I'm walking back to my car after successfully avoiding any parting sentiments.
+Before I could open my door, one of my former teammates handed me a large plate of food wrapped in tin foil.
+In his other hand is a plastic bag with a couple of drinks.

-“You were the best of all of us and he treated you like shit,” Hiram Smith said.
-“I’m surprised you showed up!
-With everything that happened before, I don’t think I would have been here.”
+"You were the best of all of us, and he treated you like shit," Hiram Smith said.
+"I'm surprised you showed up!
+With everything that happened before, I mean.
+I don't think I would have been here."

-“Coach Chun fucked these guys up so bad; made them so dependent on him that they didn’t even realize it.
-They still don’t.
-After high school, they couldn’t move on you know?
-All they do now is find excuses to have class reunions for every little thing,” Hiram shared.
+"Coach Chun fucked these guys up so bad, made them so dependent on him that they didn't even realize it.
+They still don't.
+After high school, they couldn't move on.
+All they do now is find excuses to have class reunions for every little thing," Hiram shared.

 "Why are you still here?"
 I asked him.

-Hiram and I shook hands and said our goodbyes, “If I don’t see you after today; I get it.
-It’s not easy being the coach's son but you did good for yourself, you did.
-You got that to be proud of because you’re your own man.
-You didn’t let yourself be defined by how he treated you and that’s a good thing!”
+Hiram and I shook hands and said our goodbyes, "If I don't see you after today, I get it.
+Being the coach's son is difficult, but you did good for yourself.
+You got that to be proud of because you're your own man.
+You didn't let yourself be defined by how he treated you, and that's a good thing!"

 ….…………….